-ONEWOOD is a new breed of reconstituted timber made of 75% cellulose wood fiber from plantations and 25% binder that is fabricated to be homogeneous in nature.
+ONEWOOD is a new breed of homogeneous reconstituted timber (HRT) made of 75% cellulose wood fiber from plantations and 25% binder that is fabricated to be homogeneous in nature.
 ONEWOOD are created into large blocks of timber that has unique wood grains that are similar to the natural year rings of timber.

 A standard block of ONEWOOD